 This statement, that I’ve seen so often on too many posts and pages, came into my head at the tragic sight of a flock of dead chickens, whose pale, featherless and flaccid 42 day old corpses were arrayed in the mortuary aisle of a supermarket today.
 Posed obscenely without heads or feet, they were shrink-wrapped and emblazoned with a red tractor bragging about the ‘quality’ of their cold, dead flesh.
 They cost about £3.00.
 That’s €3.36 or $4.06.

-When those who claim they ‘love’ and also consume these pitiful little bodies are looking for the best bargain in the mortuary aisle, I wonder what sort of a wonderful life they imagine any individual has had, if the price of their corpse in a supermarket is £3.00?
+When those who claim they ‘love’ yet also consume these pitiful little bodies are looking for the best bargain in the mortuary aisle, I wonder what sort of a life they imagine any individual has had, if the price of their corpse in a supermarket is £3.00?

 How much was left for the victim out of that £3.00 for anything other than the barest minimum of every single thing; like comfort, like warmth, like food, like space to move around and all the many other things we value in our own lives?
 We can’t put a price on our own lives because we each know that our own life is beyond price to us.
 Each of our victims values their own life in the same way and does not want to die.
 We have no need and no right to take that treasured life away.

 And we have no right to delude ourselves that we care about those whom we kill without cause.
 Our words cannot stand scrutiny; they make no sense.
 When we stop demanding harm, harm will no longer be profitable.